alexandrainst/danlp/README.md

 ## Examples
 You will find examples and tutorials [here](/examples) that shows how to use NLP in Danish.
 This project keeps a Danish written [blog](https://medium.com/danlp) on medium where we write about Danish NLP, and in time we will also provide some real cases of how NLP is applied in Danish companies.

-## Structure of the the repo
+## Structure of the repo

-To help you navigate we here provide you with a overview of the structure in the github:
+To help you navigate we provide you with an overview of the structure in the github:

     .
     ├── danlp		   # Source files